Classical Mechanics (Goldstein)

-Classical Mechanics is a textbook about that subject written by Herbert Goldstein, a professor at Columbia University.
-Intended for advanced undergraduate and beginning graduate students, it has been one of the standard references in its subject around the world since its first publication in 1950.
+Classical Mechanics is a textbook written by Herbert Goldstein, a professor at Columbia University.
+Intended for advanced undergraduate and beginning graduate students, it has been one of the standard references on its subject around the world since its first publication in 1950.

 Overview

 In the second edition, Goldstein corrected all the errors that had been pointed out, added a new chapter on perturbation theory, a new section on Bertrand's theorem, and another on Noether's theorem.
 Other arguments and proofs were simplified and supplemented.

 Before the death of its primary author in 2005, a new (third) edition of the book was released, with the collaboration of Charles P. Poole and John L. Safko from the University of South Carolina.
-In the third edition, the book discusses at length various mathematically sophisticated reformations of Newtonian mechanics, namely analytical mechanics, as applied to particles, rigid bodies and continua.
+In the third edition, the book discusses at length various mathematically sophisticated reformulations of Newtonian mechanics, namely analytical mechanics, as applied to particles, rigid bodies and continua.
 In addition, it covers in some detail classical electromagnetism, special relativity, and field theory, both classical and relativistic.
 There is an appendix on group theory.
-New to the third edition include a chapter on nonlinear dynamics and chaos, a section on the exact solutions to the three-body problem obtained by Euler and Lagrange, a discussion of the damped driven pendulum that explains the Josephson junctions.
+New to the third edition include a chapter on nonlinear dynamics and chaos, a section on the exact solutions to the three-body problem obtained by Euler and Lagrange, and a discussion of the damped driven pendulum that explains the Josephson junctions.
 This is counterbalanced by the reduction of several existing chapters motivated by the desire to prevent this edition from exceeding the previous one in length.
 For example, the discussions of Hermitian and unitary matrices were omitted because they are more relevant to quantum mechanics rather than classical mechanics, while those of Routh's procedure and time-independent perturbation theory were reduced.